Akchiche-Mohamed-Aymen/house-prediction-1-variable/README.md

 # House Price Prediction

-A simple project to regress the price of the house based only for the surface , i use 9.750$ for the price of m8m in USA
+A simple Desktop Application Using Python to regress the price of the house based only for the surface , i use 9.750$ for the price of m8m in USA

 If you didn 't have python in your PC , watch this video :